microsoft/DeepSpeed/docs/_tutorials/bert-finetuning.md

 In terms of throughput (expressed in iterations processed per second), we note that DeepSpeed outperforms the baseline for the desired accuracy (in terms of EM, F1 scores).

 ## Fine-tuning the model pre-trained with DeepSpeed Transformer Kernels
-For pre-training your model, please see [BERT Pre-Training](\bert-pretraining\) tutorial for the detailed instrucions.
+For pre-training your model, please see the [BERT pre-training](/tutorials/bert-pretraining/) tutorial for the detailed instrucions.
-If you already obtained the checkpoint of your model, use the following configuration to finetune your pretrained checkpoint.
+If you already obtained the checkpoint of your model, use the following configuration to fine-tune your pretrained checkpoint.

 | Parameters               | Value             |
 | ------------------------ | ------------------------- |